MrYsLab/s3-extend/docs/python_3_7_install.md

 and download and install the latest version of Python 3.

 ### Raspberry Pi Users
-The 2019-09-26 release of *Raspbian Buster with desktop and recommended software* comes with Python 3.7 pre-installed.
+As of the 2019-09-26 release of *Raspbian Buster with desktop and recommended software* comes with Python 3.7 pre-installed.
 If you are using an older version of Raspbian, it is easiest to flash the latest version of Rasbian on to an SD card and start anew.